HarryET/shimmer/README.md

 A Gleam library for interacting with the Discord API

 > **Warning**
-> No handlers are currently triggered.
-This can currently only spin a bot up and manage the heartbeats.
+> This Library is pre-alpha and being worked on.

 ## Basic Example